yaoxianyu/NonGKI_Kernel_Build/README_EN.md

 - **backport_patches.sh**
     - Executes automatically based on kernel version.
     - Used for backporting features to Non-GKI kernels.
 While KernelSU-Next and SukiSU-Ultra can automatically handle backporting, other branches cannot.
-This script was independently created for automatic backporting in those cases.
     - Reference: https://github.com/backslashxx/KernelSU/issues/4#issue-2818274642

 - **susfs_upgrade_to_157.patch**